GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/combining-user-data-from-different-sources/en.md

 We can retrieve data we have stored in multiple cloud-based services (accessible via those services' APIs), and combine these disparate datasets together.

-For instance, pick any two of these services that might store our user data:
+For instance, pick any two of these services that might store user data:

 - Mailchimp
 - Dropbox